Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!š¤

 The ultimate problem a social media manager must solve is how to get attention to a brand online.
 All the advice in the world is not going to help if you don’t know how to make it work.

 Experimenting is key.
-Everything I learn, I put into an experiment, then measure the results.
-From these daily experiments, I develop a refined picture of what my client's followers respond to and like best.
+Everything I learn, I put into an experiment, and then measure the results.
+From these daily experiments, I develop a refined picture of what my client’s followers respond to and like best.
 Then I do more of what worked and less of what did not.
 That gets more engagement, which then in turn gets the posts pushed out into the feeds more often.

 Once you’ve mastered organic (unpaid) social media marketing, it will be time to step up to paid marketing and sales funnels.